0x09/resdet/doc/libresdet.md

 Default: conditionally defined by the build script.
 Not defined otherwise.

 # Thread Safety
-libresdet's own routines are thread safe, but some of its optional supporting libraries rely on global state.
+libresdet's own routines are thread safe except where explicitly noted, but some of its optional supporting libraries rely on global state.
 As libresdet does not mandate a threading model itself, it cannot enforce their safe execution in a multithreaded app.
 If your application will make calls to resdet from concurrent threads while one of these are enabled, your application must independently prepare these libraries for threaded use at the start of execution.

 These measures are only necessary when both: